1. Jainism was founded by__________.

 Explanation: He attained Nirvana at Pavapuri (Bihar) in 468 BCE.

-8. Mahavira’s main teachings are called:
+8. Mahavira’s main teachings are called__________.

 A) Panchsheel